-The relocation of the seat of a foundation is effected by amending the foundation statutes and can only be approved if the interpretation of the founder's will, as it results from the foundation business and the statutes stipulated by the founder, leads to the conclusion that the founder would have agreed to the relocation of the seat.
+The relocation of the seat of a foundation is affected by amending the foundation statutes and can only be approved if the interpretation of the founder's will, as it results from the foundation business and the statutes stipulated by the founder, leads to the conclusion that the founder would have agreed to the relocation of the seat.

-II.Tax treatment of foundations
+II.
+Tax treatment of foundations

-1. What are the requirements to receive tax exemptions?

-- ☑ Pursuing public-benefit purposes

-- □ Non-distribution constraint

-- □ Being resident in the country

-- □ Other

-Foundations like other non-governmental organisations (NGOs) are in principle subject to corporate income tax, but foundations can be exempt from it if they pursue qualified philanthropic purposes enumerated in Arts.
-52-54 of the Abgabenordnung (AO).
-The catalogue of public-benefit purposes is codified in Article 52 (2) AO as a part of the German tax law.
+1. What are the requirements to receive tax exemptions? ☑ Pursuing public-benefit purposes ☐ Non-distribution constraint ☐ Being resident in the country ☐ Other Foundations like other non-governmental organisations (NGOs) are in principle subject to 2. corporate income tax, but foundations can be exempt from it if they pursue qualified philanthropic purposes enumerated in Articles 52-54 of the Fiscal Code (Abgabenordnung or AO).
+The catalogue of public-benefit purposes is codified in Article 52 (2) of the Fiscal Code (AO) as a part of the German tax law.
 These purposes are public-benefit purposes (gemeinnützige Zwecke), benevolent purposes (mildtätige Zwecke), and the support of churches.
 The foundation must carry out its tax-privileged purpose unselfishly, exclusively and directly.
 The income of the assets of the organisation must be used exclusively to pursue the tax-exempt purposes.
 But the foundation is allowed to build reserves up to one-third of the annual income from capital investment.
 New foundations can build up their endowments during the year of establishment and the following three years (Art.
 62 (4) AO).
-Without losing the tax privileges, one-third of the income can be spent on the living expenses of the foundation must be used directly, which means before the end of the two following years.

-2. What are reporting/proof requirements to claim tax exemptions?
+Without losing the tax privileges, one- third of the income can be spent on the living expenses of the founder or their close relatives or on the care of their graves (Section 58 No. 6 AO).
+The income of a foundation must be used directly, which means before the end of the two following years.
+What are reporting/proof requirements to claim tax exemptions?
 What does the foundation have to submit to the authorities (statutes, financial reports, activity reports, other?)
 Tax authorities demand that foundations file a tax statement, including an annual report.
 If the foundation does not pursue any economic activity, reporting is required only every third year.
 3. Is specific reporting required for the use of public funds (grants received from public bodies/state/municipality/etc.)?
 Tax law does not require a specific reporting for the use of public funds.
 4. Is there an obligation to report to public authorities on donors and beneficiaries?
 If so, to which authority and what type of information?
 Except for the regular proofs of expenditure there is no further obligation to report to public authorities on donors and beneficiaries.
 5. Is there a statutory definition of what a public-benefit purpose (charitable purpose) is in the civil law (foundation law, trust law) of your country?
 If yes, please give us the definition.
 If so, is the determining definition that subsequently links to tax benefits?
 No, the question of public vs. private purpose is subject only to tax law, not civil law.